Today's Articles

 In the aftermath of the Sharpeville Massacre, Tambo went on a "Mission in Exile" to gain international support for the South African liberation movement.
 Tambo emerged as one of the movement's foremost advocates of women’s rights.

-During the 1980s, as the ANC president, Tambo was increasingly recognized by the Organization for African Unity as a head of state in exile.
+As the ANC president during the 1980s, Tambo was increasingly recognized by the Organization for African Unity as a head of state in exile.
 He also promoted Nelson Mandela as a symbol of worldwide political freedom and resistance to racial intolerance.
 Tambo led the group that formulated the Harare Declaration, and because of the grueling schedule he was subjected to, his health began deteriorating, resulting in a mild stroke in 1982.

 Tambo spent the remaining three years of his life at his sister’s house in Kantolo, the home he had longed for during his long years in exile.
 During the early hours of the morning of April 23, 1993, Oliver Tambo suffered a massive and fatal stroke.
 He was honored with a state funeral.